acidgenomics/koopa/README.md

 ### `.bash_profile` file

-If you'd also like to load seqcloud on the login node, we recommend symlinking your `.bashrc` file to `bash_profile`:
+If you'd also like to load seqcloud on a login node, we recommend symlinking your `.bashrc` file to `bash_profile`:

 ```{bash}
 ln -s ~/.bashrc ~/.bash_profile